isaacnmm/pestpolicy-hugo2XX/content/posts/do-sticky-flea-traps-actually-work/index.md

-﻿
-- -
+﻿---
-- title: Do Sticky Flea Traps Actually Work?
+title: Do Sticky Flea Traps Actually Work?
 A Realistic Review
-description: You've seen them online or in the store dome
-- shaped plastic devices with a little light bulb, promising to lure and capture fleas on a sticky pad.
+description: You've seen them online or in the store dome-shaped plastic devices with a little light bulb, promising to lure and capture fleas on a sticky pad.
 It seems...
-slug: /do
+slug: /do-sticky-flea-traps-work/
-- sticky
-- flea
-- traps
-- work/
-date: 2025
-- 08
-- 04 00:00:00+00:00
+date: 2025-08-04 00:00:00+00:00
-lastmod: 2025
-- 08
-- 04 00:00:00+03:00
+lastmod: 2025-08-04 00:00:00+03:00
 author: Isaac
 categories:
 - Fleas
 - Guides
 tags:
-- flea
-- trap
+- flea-trap
 - fleas
-- pest
-- control
+- pest-control
 layout: post
-- -
+---

-- You've seen them online or in the store: dome
-- shaped plastic devices with a little light bulb, promising to lure and capture fleas on a sticky pad.
+You've seen them online or in the store: dome-shaped plastic devices with a little light bulb, promising to lure and capture fleas on a sticky pad.

 It seems simple enough, but a healthy dose of skepticism is natural.
 Do sticky flea traps actually work, or are they just a gimmick designed to part you from your money?